lcarlaw/meso/README.md

 ```
 if 'srh500' in SCALARS: d['srh500'][j,i] = derived.srh500(prof, eff_inflow)
 ```
 4. Specify contouring configurations in the `PLOTCONFIGS` dictionary within the `configs.py` file.
 The dictionary key must match the key we used in step 1.
-If no entry is providing, plotting parameters will be specified via the `barbconfigs` or `contourconfigs` dictionaries.
+If no entry is provided, plotting parameters will be specified via the `barbconfigs` or `contourconfigs` dictionaries.

 ## Specifying multi-parameter placefile bundles
 It is possible to load multiple placefiles with one entry by concatenating placefiles together.
 To turn this feature on, add entries to the `BUNDLES` dictionary in the `configs.py` file.
 The individual parameter names must match dictionary keys in the `SCALAR_PARAMS` or `VECTOR_PARAMS` dictionaries.